Kenmore, WA

 No way.
 There is no "it's too late for you to learn piano" age.
 Some of my highest-performing students began when they were 9 or 10 or even 11.
 You have NOT missed the boat if your child is in fourth grade and hasn't started piano yet!
 I routinely begin with kids as old as 13.
 Now if you want a classical concert pianist in your home, you're probably best off starting your son or daughter on piano in kindergarten, and you'll get better results if you DON'T enroll them simultaneously in soccer, scouting, T-ball, basketball, swimming, trumpet, ice skating and underwater competitive full-contact synchronized embroidery.
 But if your child's going to be good or very good at piano, it really doesn't matter at what age they begin, they're still going to be good at it.

 All the time.
-I have eight adult students at this time; all ages are welcome.
-In fact, I enjoy the change of pace an adult lesson brings after an afternoon and evening full of nine-year olds.
+I have four adult students at this time; all ages are welcome.
+In fact, I enjoy the change of pace an adult lesson brings after an afternoon and evening full of nine-year-olds.
 As it is, I frequently teach a parent and child from the same family.

 Questions are good.